drawRect/Instagram_Stories/README.md

 ### Swift v4.2: https://github.com/drawRect/Instagram_Stories/tree/Swift-v4.2

 ## We
 * Hi!
-We are two people joined together and spent weekends and free time to make this repo as a example of how Instagram stories built in our assumption.
+We are two people joined together and spent weekends and free time to make this repo as an example of how Instagram stories built in our assumption.
 * Ranjith(https://github.com/ranmyfriend), Boominadha Prakash(https://github.com/boominadhaprakash)

 ## Contributing
-* If you like this repository please do :star: to make this useful for others.
+* If you like this repository, please do :star: to make this useful for others.
-* Feel free to contribute by [open a Issue](https://github.com/drawRect/Instagram_Stories/issues/new/choose) or [create a Pull Request](https://github.com/drawRect/Instagram_Stories/pull/new)
+* Feel free to contribute by [open an Issue](https://github.com/drawRect/Instagram_Stories/issues/new/choose) or [create a Pull Request](https://github.com/drawRect/Instagram_Stories/pull/new)

 ## License